cs456s24/cs456s24/lab04/lab04description.md

 2. Updated README.
 (3 pts)
 3. At least one commit from each team member.
 (4 pts - 2 each member)

+# Additional Verilog Tips
+There are three kinds of assignment.
+1. `=` blocking (i.e. makes it sequential) use within an initial block
+2. `<=` non-blocking (i.e. parallel) avoid for now
+3. `assign` used outside of an intial or always block, needed some in this project

 # Expected Output Table
 ![p1in-out](p1input_output-table.png)